ufal/SimulStreaming/README.md

 AlignAtt argument:
   --frame_threshold FRAME_THRESHOLD
                         Threshold for the attention-guided decoding.
 The AlignAtt policy will decode only until this number of frames from the end of audio.
 In frames: one frame is 0.02 seconds for large-v3 model.

 Truncation of the last decoded word (from Simul-Whisper):
   --cif_ckpt_path CIF_CKPT_PATH
                         The file path to the Simul-Whisper's CIF model checkpoint that detects whether there isend of word at the end of the chunk.
-If not, the last decoded space-separated word is truncated because it is often wrong -- transcribing a word in the middle.The CIF model adapted for the Whisper model version should be used.
+If not, the last decoded space- separated word is truncated because it is often wrong -- transcribing a word in the middle.The CIF model adapted for the Whisper model version should be used.
 Find the models in https://github.com/backspacetg/simul_whisper/tree/main/cif_models .
 Note that there is no model for large-v3.
   --never_fire, --no-never_fire
                         Override the CIF model.
 If True, the last word is NEVER truncated, no matter what the CIF model detects. .
-If False: if CIF model path is set, the last word is SOMETIMES truncated, depending on the CIF detection.
+If False: if CIF model path is set, the last word is
+                        SOMETIMES truncated, depending on the CIF detection.
 Otherwise, if the CIF model path is not set, the last word is ALWAYS trimmed. (default: False)

 Prompt and context:
   --init_prompt INIT_PROMPT